Let Go and Love Yourself – Be Wild

 Stop Wearing Clothes that Are Uncomfortable

 Most women feel this huge pressure to look good at all times regardless of what’s going on.
 This usually means we sacrifice comfort in the name of fashion.
 Two words: Screw that.
 What’s the point of suffering in the name of “looking good.”
 You can look great wearing something that doesn’t require pain.
 Tell someone who’s spent 11 straight days hiking that their shoes don’t make their legs look sexy and they are likely to tell you to “piss off.”
+Hiking makes her legs look sexy and she certainly isn’t doing it in heels.
 The only uncomfortable pair of shoes worth owning are climbing shoes.
 And they aren’t meant to be walked in.

 In the wilderness comfort is king.
 If you’re wearing uncomfortable footwear you’re going to have a bad time.
 A scratchy shirt can cause the worst rashes in less-than-ideal places when you’re wearing a heavy pack.
 Heck, even a poorly placed belt loop will cause you agony.